matthew-yates/NanodropPrinter/README.md

 ### Syringe pump

 The syringe pump hardware is taken from a model [NE-300 pump](https://www.syringepump.com/NE-300.php).
 The syringe plunger motion is through a platform connected to a lead screw using an anti-backlash nut.
 The lead screw has a lead of 1.27 mm per revolution.
+The lead screw is turned using a stepper motor connected with a belt and pulley system giving a motor:screw revolution ratio of 28:15.
+The NE-300 stepper motor is a [high precision NEMA-17](https://www.moonsindustries.com/series/nema-17-high-precision-hybrid-stepper-motors-b020402) with 400 full steps per revolution.
+Using 1/16 microstepping results in linear movement of the syringe plunger of 0.1 microns per microstep.

+### Control software

+[Marlin firmware](https://marlinfw.org/) is used for motion control.
+The motion commands are written in [G-code](https://en.wikipedia.org/wiki/G-code) format and sent to the microcontroller on the control board via serial communication with an attached computer.